Eventtia/eventtia-core-docs/source/includes/_attendee_type.md

 });
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace <event uri> with the event uri for the event to destroy.
+> Make sure you replace &lt;event uri&gt; with the event uri for the event to destroy.

-> Make sure you replace <id> with the id for the attendee type to update.
+> Make sure you replace &lt;id&gt; with the id for the attendee type to update.

 > Example of a successful (200) response: